Northern California Business Litigation Attorneys

 Business litigation can be complex, and the stakes are often high.
 For businesses involved in disputes, litigation may mean unbudgeted costs and financial risk, significant time commitment and business distraction, reputational risk, public scrutiny, and unpredictable outcomes.

-Depending upon the details of the case, the business litigation process may include a series of initial pleadings, interim motions and court hearings, discovery involving large volumes of documents and depositions of the parties, witnesses and experts, mediation sessions, and depending on the case, either an evidentiary arbitration hearing or a court or jury trial.
+Depending on the size and complexity of the case, the business litigation process may include a series of initial pleadings, interim motions and court hearings, discovery involving many documents and depositions of the parties, witnesses and experts, mediation sessions, and depending on the case, either an evidentiary arbitration hearing or a court or jury trial.

 The process can typically take one to two years.
 In some cases, the trial results may be appealed, drawing out the case even longer.
 Because of the high risks to a business involved in litigation, working with a skilled business litigation attorney is a necessity.

-A skilled business litigation lawyer will conduct a thorough analysis of your case, advise you on your options, and answer questions about the pros and cons of litigation.
-He or she will explore with you the possibility of resolving the case through alternative dispute resolution methods to avoid as much as possible the lengthy and expensive litigation process.
+At Peterson, Martin & Reynolds, LLP, we will conduct an initial analysis of your case, advise you on your options, and answer questions about the pros and cons of litigation.
+We also will explore with you the possibility of resolving the case through alternative dispute resolution methods to avoid as much as possible the lengthy and expensive litigation process.

 About Peterson, Martin & Reynolds LLP